 The Cathedral of St. Peter and Paul has baroque altars, a 14th-century statue of the Madonna and Child, and city views from its steeple.
 For more information on the Czech Republic Click Here

 For a small city, it is packed full of great things to see and do.
 From ornate, roman catholic churches to modern, welcoming bars and restaurants, Brno is a perfect city break destination.

-For a birds eye view of the city, climb the 63 meter high Old Town Hall observation tower and take in the panaramic views of the city.
+For a birds-eye view of the city, climb the 63 meters high Old Town Hall observation tower and take in the panoramic views of the city.
 From there, you could plan out your itinerary of what to see and do.